response-interop/interface/README.md

             - Implementations MUST return `null` if there is no `$value` for the header.

-            - Implementations MUST use a string if there is only one `$value` for the header.
+            - Implementations MUST return a string if there is only one `$value` for the header.

-            - Implementations MUST use an array of strings if there is more than one `$value` for the header.
+            - Implementations MUST return an array of strings if there is more than one `$value` for the header.

         - Notes: